 Missionsbooster supports SMEs with ambitious green innovation ideas that can help solve the future climate challenges, i.e. supporting the creation of innovative knowledge base for future production within the four concrete mission areas.

 Missionsbooster is part of the Innobooster scheme, but differs, e.g., by having a higher percentage of support (70%) and by setting requirements for industrial research and collaboration with a Danish university or an approved technological service (GTS-institut in Danish).
 Depending on your needs and perspective, a grant can vary from DKK 1.5 up to 5 million.

 Grand Solutions projects are often characterised by high risk profile.
 They focus on ambitious results with high value creation in Denmark in terms of new knowledge, growth, employment or solutions to societal challenges.

-EUopSTART aims to intensify the internationalisation of Danish research.
-Moreover, the programme wants to strengthen the interaction between research institutions and businesses within research and innovation.
+EUopSTART aims to intensify the internationalisation of Danish research and strengthen the interaction between research institutions and businesses within research and innovation.

 EUopSTART is a pre-funding scheme that alleviates part of the risk and the resources needed for developing bigger EU proposals.
 Organisations can therefore apply for small grants for the preparatory work of developing proposals to Horizon Europe.